-Chobe national park Botswana consists of the largest population of African elephants, big herds of buffalos and also offers a great chance of spotting the big five making it the most visited park in Botswana.
+Chobe national park Botswana consists of the largest population of African elephants, big herds of buffalos, and also offers a great chance of spotting the big five making it the most visited park in Botswana.

-Be it seeing hyenas, elephants or even hippos at your campsite or hearing roars of the lions from a distance at night, a Chobe national park safari will blow your mind away.
+Be it seeing hyenas, elephants, or even hippos at your campsite or hearing roars of the lions from a distance at night, a Chobe National park safari will blow your mind away.

-My experience at Chobe national park
+My experience at Chobe National park

 Visiting Chobe national park had been a dream of mine having read so much about it and it being one of the best National parks in Africa.

 I was able to see a lion sitting in the grass just a few meters away from me at the Chobe riverfront, something I had never experienced in my life.
 If this is not what they call impressive, then I don’t know what to call it.

-Chobe National park wildlife
+Chobe National park animals and wildlife